tranhelen/tranhelen/_posts/2016-02-24-yearlythemes.md

 layout: subpage-simple
 title: Yearly Themes
 ---
-One of the books I read <a href="http://localhost:4000/2016/01/13/46books.html">last year</a> was a commencement speech book.
+One of the [book I read last year](http://localhost:4000/2016/01/13/46books.html) was a commencement speech book.
 I'll admit I love commencement speeches so you can smirk and we can both move forward.
 I like them because I never heard mine.
 I didn't go to my graduation and it will always be a small regret that I didn't stand next to my classmates and listen to someone give me advice that I wouldn't listen to.

 Maybe they said something funny and I would have laughed uproariously and then forgotten about it the next day.
 Or maybe they would have shared a regret of theirs and I would be forced to wrestle with the life choices I made as well.
 Or maybe they would have said something so wise I wouldn't have been able to see the wisdom until much later in my life, standing in line at the grocery store buying gummy bears.